rht-labs/enablement-docs/exercises/3-revenge-of-the-automated-testing/README.md

 <b>NOTE</b> - On Windows systems, you will see the firewall pop-up and ask permission to allow access.
 Click allow access to continue.
 </p>

 3. With tests executing locally; let's add them to our Jenkins pipeline.
-To do this; we'll create a new job and connect it up to our `todolist-fe` jobs.
-Open Jenkins and create a `New Item` called `dev-todolist-fe-e2e`.
+To do this; we'll create a new job and connect it up to our `todolist` jobs.
+Open Jenkins and create a `New Item` called `dev-todolist-e2e`.
 Make this Job `Freestyle`.

 4. On the configuration page (under the general tab); Set the Label for the job to run on as `jenkins-slave-npm`.
 Check the box marking the build parameterised and add a String parameter of `BUILD_TAG` as done before

 ![e2e-general](../images/exercise3/e2e-general.png)

-5. On the Source Code Management tab; set the source code to git and add the url to your `todolist-fe` app.
+5. On the Source Code Management tab; set the source code to git and add the url to your `todolist` app.
 Set the branch to `refs/tags/${BUILD_TAG}`

 ![e2e-git](../images/exercise3/e2e-git.png)